-Your medical facility is dedicated to patient safety, comfort and well being.
+Your medical facility is dedicated to patient safety, comfort and well-being.
 You're dedicated to providing an exceptional patient experience while keeping your patient satisfaction and retention rates high.
 But what if your medical scrubs and hospital linens aren't being properly cleaned?
 Even the most pleasant facility is no match for a high incidence of healthcare-associated infections (HAIs).

 When patients visit your medical facility, there may be harmful pathogens.
 Even though you work exceptionally hard to keep your facility clean and safe, microorganisms lurk where you least expect them.
 Medical scrubs, hospital gowns, healthcare linens and other textiles can act as reservoirs for harmful viruses and bacteria.

 To thwart the attacks of these immune invaders, you use a medical laundry service that takes your soiled hospital linens, cleans them and returns them to your medical facility.
 But how clean are the medical scrubs, gowns and linens you're getting back?
-If you’re being told the highest standard of the service is "hygienically clean," think twice before stepping into those scrubs or offering that gown to your patient.
+If you’re being told the highest standard of service is "hygienically clean," think twice before stepping into those scrubs or offering that gown to your patient.

 What does "hygienically clean" really mean?